alane412/google-trends-flu-predictor/README.md

 - **CDC FluView API**
   - Weekly influenza-like illness (ILI) by region and season
   - https://www.cdc.gov/flu/weekly/fluviewinteractive.htm
-- Google Trends (via Pytrends)
+- **Google Trends (via Pytrends)**
   - Weekly search interest for influenza-related terms
   - Pytrends is a Python library that serves as an unofficial API for Google Trends, allowing automated retrieval of serach interest data directly from Google.
-It simulates user intereactions with the Google Trends web interface, enabling queries for specific keywords, time ranges, and regions, and returns normalized serach-volumne data.
+It simulates user intereactions with the Google Trends web interface, enabling queries for specific keywords, time ranges, and regions, and returns normalized serach-volumne data (https://pypi.org/project/pytrends/).